UrbanTwin: Building High-Fidelity Digital Twins for Sim2Real LiDAR Perception and Evaluation: Methodology

 \subsection{Virtual LiDAR Deployment and Dataset Generation}

+To generate training data, virtual LiDAR sensors are deployed within the simulation environment using CARLA's Python API.
+CARLA provides numerous examples under \texttt{PythonAPI/examples} folder to help users understand sensor spawning process.
+Moreover, in-depth documentation for spawning and configuring sensors is available at: https://carla.readthedocs.io/en/latest/core\_sensors/.
+It is recommended to create a single Python script to automate sensor placement and data gather operation.
+We provide one example script at our Github repository: https://github.com/m-shahbaz-kharal/HiFi-DT-Utils/blob/main/set\_sensors\_and\_gen\_data.py.

-To generate training data, virtual LiDAR sensors are deployed within the simulation environment using a custom Python script built on top of CARLA’s PythonAPI.
-These virtual sensors are configured to replicate real-world hardware specifications, including parameters such as number of channels, horizontal resolution, horizontal and vertical fields of view, measurement range, and point rate.
-This is rather easy, as sensors are usually predetermined for any deployment.
-The sensors' specifications are noted and converted to simulation scale.
+The goal of configuring virtual sensors is to replicate real-world hardware specifications, including parameters such as number of channels, horizontal resolution, horizontal and vertical fields of view, measurement range, and point rate.
+The sensors' specifications also need to be converted to simulation scale in order to generate LiDAR data matching real-world scale.
 For example, simulations in CARLA have 100 units to 1m ratio, that means 100 units of length in CARLA equates to 1 meter in real world.
+Such scales should be considered carefully during sensor configuration.

-These specification are used to create virtual sensors.
-Sensor placement is approximated using available reference data or heuristic cues such as pavement markings, infrastructure alignment, or intersection design.
-Once located on the map, the pose is used to fine-tune placement that include height and tilt properties.
-Our script is designed to be modular and generalizable, supporting flexible reconfiguration for new environments and sensor setups.
+It is also crucial that sensors are placed at virtual locations that match to real locations in real world.
+This can be achieved using available reference data or heuristic cues such as pavement markings, infrastructure alignment, or intersection design.
+Once located on the map, the pose information (height, tilt, etc.) is used to fine-tune placement.
+Our example script, link provided above, is designed to be modular and generalizable, and supports flexible configuration of sensors (both specification and placement) and dataset format.

 Upon execution, the simulation environment captures LiDAR point clouds along with associated ground-truth annotations.
 The outputs include: (a) 3D bounding boxes with object class labels, (b) semantic segmentation masks, (c) instance-level segmentation labels, and (d) unique object IDs for temporal tracking.
-The supported labels are shown in Figure~\ref{fig:label_types} using LiGuard's \cite{shahbaz2025} visualizer.
+The supported labels are shown in Fig.~\ref{fig:label_types} using LiGuard's \cite{shahbaz2025} visualizer.
 The resulting dataset is exported in a modified version of the OpenPCDet format \cite{od2020openpcdet} for compatibility with standard LiDAR perception pipelines.

 Intuitively, due to digital-twin modeling, the resulting simulation closely approximates the reality, as the 3D spatial representation and traffic dynamics exhibit a high degree of correspondence to those observed in the real world.
 This approach offers a cost-effective and computationally efficient approximation, providing sufficient fidelity for the intended applications.
 Please note that HiFi DT's specifications can either be aligned to existing data for augmentation purposes or customized to match specific experimental scenarios to develop risk-free extreme case lidar datasets.